 Trying to find the right skincare routine for sensitive skin is overwhelming, to say the least.
-But according to Joanna Vargas, celebrity facialist, Founder of Joanna Vargas Salons and Skin Care, and author of Glow From Within, it’s best to keep things simple.
+But according to Joanna Vargas, celebrity facialist, founder of Joanna Vargas Salons and Skin Care, and author of Glow From Within, it’s best to keep things simple.
 Granted, this can be especially hard to do in colder or drier weather, when dry skin flareups make you want to reach for the thickest cream around to slather all over your face.
 But if you pare down your routine and only stick with products you know and trust, you can easily introduce new products to see if it works with and for your skin type.

-Generally speaking, to properly start off the proper skincare routine for sensitive skin (and pave the way for the best foundation for your skin type), Joanna says simplifying your regimen is important because “using too many products can be a trigger” in and of itself.
-Focus on serums, moisturizers, and SPF in the day time.
+Generally speaking, to properly start off the proper skincare routine for sensitive skin (and pave the way for the best foundation for your skin type), Joanna says simplifying your skincare regimen is important because “using too many products can be a trigger” in and of itself.

+Joanna advises to focus on serums, moisturizers, and SPF in the day time.
 “Cleanse or simply rinse your face with tepid (lukewarm) water,” suggests Joanna.
 Then add a serum, moisturizer, and sunscreen.
 No cleanser for day?
-Joanna suggests sticking with a gentle cleanser only at night to remove makeup and impurities collected on skin throughout the day.
+That's right: Joanna suggests sticking with a gentle cleanser, and only at night, to remove makeup and impurities built up throughout the day.

-At night, Vargas suggests a routine of just “a gentle cleanser and serum.”
+For evening, Joanna suggests a routine of just “a gentle cleanser and serum.”

 woman&home thanks Joanna Vargas for her time and expertise.

 Here are the skincare ingredients that you should never mix together

 Follow these golden rules and you won't go wrong.